 Scope of Service

 The Wellness Center’s mental health services are time- and scope-limited.
-Students who need long-term treatment and support will typically be referred to community resources for more intensive, ongoing treatment.
+Therefore, students who need long-term treatment and support will typically be referred to community resources for more intensive, ongoing treatment.
 Likewise, students whose concerns necessitate a specific type of expertise that is not available in the Wellness Center may also be referred to other USF resources or community resources.
 Accessing services requires current and active enrollment at the St. Petersburg campus (some exceptions may apply).

-The following services are NOT provided by the Wellness Center and will require referrals to community resources:
+The following are examples of services NOT provided by the Wellness Center and will require referrals to community resources:

 - Documentation for emotional support animals